For more information, please contact:

 INTERNAL ECONOMY, BUDGETS AND ADMINISTRATION

-The Standing Committee on Internal Economy, Budgets and Administration has the mandate to consider all matters of a financial or administrative nature relating to the internal management of the Senate.
-It reviews and authorizes the budget applications of committees and sets guidelines and policies on items such as senators’ travel and office and research expenditures.
-It should be noted that unlike most Senate committees, the committee is authorized to carry out its mandate on its own initiative rather than being dependent on an order of reference from the Senate.
-(Rule 12-7.(1)).
+The Standing Committee on Internal Economy, Budgets and Administration (CIBA) has the mandate to consider all matters of a financial or administrative nature relating to the internal management of the Senate.
+It reviews and authorizes the budget applications of committees and sets guidelines and policies on items such as senators’ office management and financial matters.
+It should be noted that unlike most Senate committees, the committee is authorized to carry out its mandate on its own initiative rather than being dependent on an order of reference from the Senate (Rule 12-7.(1)).
 Under the Parliament of Canada Act, the committee also has an intersessional authority, allowing it to continue to meet and act during a period of prorogation or dissolution.

 STRUCTURE AND MEMBERSHIP